rsp/cmi/PITCHME.md

 ---

-All error and exceptions must be handled properly
-The application must not crash on any error

-Use TypeScript with restricted config
+Use TypeScript with maximally restricted config

 ---

 TypeScript

 ```